 JS - Promises Basics

-· 6 min read
+· 7 min read

-JavaScript Promises simplify asynchronous programming by managing the execution and resolution of tasks that take time to complete.
+Promises simplify asynchronous programming by managing the execution and resolution of tasks that take time to complete.

-in JavaScript has three states:
+A promise has three states:

-- Pending → Initial state before resolution or rejection.
+- Pending: Initial state before resolution or rejection.

-- Fulfilled (Resolved) → Successfully completed, carrying a result.
+- Fulfilled (Resolved): Successfully completed, carrying a result.

-- Rejected → Failed operation with an error reason.
+- Rejected: Failed operation with an error reason.

 Chaining Promises